satcar77/tech-interview-problems/README.md

 ### Easy
 378. You are given a 2 x N board, and instructed to completely cover the board with the following shapes:
+- Dominoes, or 2 x 1 rectangles.
+- Trominoes, or L-shapes.
 For example, if N = 4, here is one possible configuration, where A is a domino, and B and C are trominoes.
 ```
 A B B C